-Anyhow back to my original, if you remember what is was, point.
-What is the difference between a primary election and a primary caucus and how does this effect the voter?
-In a primary election registered voters get to vote for the person they want to see as their presidential nominee, sort of.
-In reality you are voting for a group of delegates to vote for your person of choice at the national convention, if your state has pledged delegates.
-If your state has unpledged delegates in the end they could vote for whoever they want.
+What is the difference between a primary election and a primary caucus, and how does this affect the voter?
+In a primary election, registered voters get to vote for the person they want to see as their presidential nominee, sort of.
+In reality, you are voting for a group of delegates to vote for your person of choice at the national convention if your state has pledged delegates.
+If your state has unpledged delegates, in the end, they could vote for whoever they want.
 Now there are open and closed primary elections.
 Open primary elections mean that anyone can vote, doesn’t have to be a registered member of any party, for whoever they want.
-In a closed primary only the people register for a specific political party can vote for a particular group of candidates.
-Most states have a date one must register for a party before the election, or change your party affiliation before the elections.
+In a closed primary, only the people registered for a specific political party can vote for a particular group of candidates.
+Most states have a date one must register for a party before the election or change your party affiliation before the elections.

 Grey states have closed primary or caucus

-Now Cacus states are different.
-In short a caucus is when, in each country of the state a group of people go to a specific place to choose their candidate.
-The supporters for each candidate group themselves together and the undecideds group together in another area.
+Now Caucus states are different.
+In short, a caucus is when in each county or state, a group of people goes to a specific place to choose their candidate.
+The supporters for each candidate group themselves together, and the undecided group in another area.
 The people from the other groups then make speeches to get the undecideds to come over to their group.
 Kind of reminds me of a popularity contest in high school.
-The GOP runs their causes in a winner-take-all sort of fashion, so the winner of the county caucus goes to the state casus then from their the delegates from the state caucus go on to the national convention to choose their candidate.
+The GOP runs their causes in a winner-take-all fashion, so the winner of the county caucus goes to the state Caucasus then; from there, the delegates from the state caucus go on to the national convention to choose their candidate.